 - Deliver a transport network that is more resilient to incidents, extreme weather, and the impacts of a changing climate. - Provide reliable journeys for people and goods travelling between the South East's major economic hubs and to and from international gateways. - A 'smart' transport network that uses digital technology to manage transport demand, encourage shared transport, and make more efficient use of our assets.

 Global Gateways

-- Boost connectivity to the South East's Global Gateways and adapt to changing patterns of freight demand and trade. - Improve the capacity and productivity of the freight and logistics sector. - Enhance the contribution of the freight and logistics sector to the South East's economy.
+- Improve the capacity and productivity of the freight and logistics sector. - Enhance the contribution of the freight and logistics sector to the South East's economy.

 Problem Statements